Great Performances at Mason

 Mason Artist-in-Residence

-Small Island Big Song is the brainchild of Australian filmmaker and music producer Tim Cole and Taiwanese film producer BaoBao Chen, who traveled to 16 island nations over four years to capture unique sounds and cinematic sights while working with local artists, elders, community groups, and grassroots musicians.
-As a Mason Artist-in-Residence, Small Island Big Song will also work with the community through classes and workshops during the week surrounding the performance, to create awareness and inspire the participants to take action about the climate changes on the artists’ islands.
+Small Island Big Song is the brainchild of Australian filmmaker and music producer Tim Cole and Taiwanese theater producer BaoBao Chen, who traveled to 16 island nations over four years to capture unique sounds and cinematic sights while working with over a hundred local artists, elders, community groups, and grassroots musicians.

 This performance is appropriate for all ages.